w3c/wai-quick-start/source/designing.html.erb.md

     </div>
   </figure>
 </div>
-<p class="note">Note that alternative text is normally not visible.
-It is presented here for illustration only.</p>
+<p class="note">Alternative text is usually not visible; it is included in this example just so you can see what it is.</p>

 <%= example :end %>
 {:/}